abdulnine7/Leetcode-Blind-75/README.md

     res = 0

     while l >= 0 and r < len(s) and s[l] == s[r]:
-         # Everytime we find a matching character while expanding we,
+         # Every time we find a matching character while expanding we,
          # Increment the count of palindromic substrings for this center.
         res += 1